gsferreira/gsferreira.github.com/src/archive/2014/08/metro-bootstrap-3-2-0-1-released/index.md

 ### Bower configuration - Add "main"

 Has been added the "main" option to the bower.json file.
-Thanks to [@fumito_ito](https://github.com/fumitoito).

 ### New variables